liam-duke/volsuite/README.md

 ## Running commands

 VolSuite is a CLI tool, meaning that all user interaction is done through the terminal/command prompt window.
-In order to perform an action, a line should begin with a base command followed by its necessary arguments and optional flags – a full list of available commands and their arguments can be viewed by typing 'help (\<command\>)'.
-Commands which retrieve data will require a ticker to be specified by the user when running, this can be done by typing 'ticker \<symbol\>'.
+In order to perform an action, a line should begin with a base command followed by its necessary arguments and optional flags – a full list of available commands and their arguments can be viewed by typing `help <command>`.
+Commands which retrieve data will require a ticker to be specified by the user when running, this can be done by typing `ticker <symbol>`.

 > Flags are optional arguments which can be used to configure the output of some commands.
-They are formatted as '--\<flag\>=\<value\>' for parametric flags and '-\<flag\>' for boolean flags.
+They are formatted as `--<flag>=<value>` for parametric flags and `-<flag>` for boolean flags.

 Upon first running, VolSuite will create a default config.json file in the same directory as the executable.
-This file can be modified directly by the user or through the CLI by using the 'config' command.
+This file can be modified directly by the user or through the CLI by using the `config` command.

 ## Installation